 If staff are in potential danger from an abusive and violent customer and require immediate assistance from colleagues, then headsets are extremely useful in this kind of situation.
 Other employees can be discreetly alerted about what’s transpiring, and in some cases can use their headsets to inform in-store security and even emergency services in case things escalate.
 It’s a far more effective way to alert other staff members compared to tannoys or walkie talkies.

 Staff equipped with wireless headsets can help reduce shrinkage by 25%, and feel empowered knowing their colleagues can be easily reached.
 In larger, busier stores, employees can coordinate and ensure any procedures regarding an abusive customer can be carried out without any hinderances.
-This can be extremely beneficial if staff numbers are reduced during a night shift and are more likely to be working in isolation.
+This can be extremely beneficial if retail staff numbers are reduced during a night shift and are more likely to be working in isolation.

 As with so many other security measures, headsets act as a powerful deterrent to shoplifting and violent behaviour.
 Knowing that their actions could have immediate and damaging consequences can maintain a safer retail environment for everyone.
 With better trained individuals ready to respond to any kind of violence or abuse, employees equipped with headsets can stay one step ahead of any potentially dangerous situations.